microsoft/vscode-simple-jupyter-notebook/README.md

 }
 ```

-The debugger that is available in the xeus kernel is surfaced as a VS Code debugger of type `xeus` through this static contribution in the extension's package.json.
+The debugger available in the xeus kernel is surfaced as a VS Code debugger of type `xeus` through this static contribution in the extension's `package.json`:

 ```
   "debuggers": [